PSCF v1.3.1

 nBead | int | number of bead in the block (bead model) |

 If the polymer type is branched, then the information in the "blocks" array of a Polymer block must contain a description of the topology of the polymer, as well as the monomer type and length of each block.
-As discussed previously, a branched polymer is described in PSCF as an acyclic graph consisting of a set of labelled vertices connected by "edges", in which each edge corresponds to a block, and each vertex is a junction or chain end.
+As discussed previously, a branched polymer is described in PSCF as an acyclic graph consisting of a set of vertices with integer labels connected by "edges", in which each edge corresponds to a block, and each vertex is a junction or chain end.
 An acyclic connected polymer with nBlock blocks always contains exactly nBlock + 1 vertices.
 To describe a branched polymer with nBlock blocks, the user must assign each vertex a unique index in the range 0, ..., nBlock.
 Each block connects a specific pair of vertices that may be identified by their integer vertex indices.
-The parameter file format for a branched polymer requires that the data for each block include the indices of the two attached vertices.
+The parameter file format for a block in a branched polymer differs from that used for a linear polymer in that the data for each block must include the indices of the two attached vertices.

 Thread model: : In the thread model, the line associated with each block in the "blocks" array for a branched polymer must be of the form